Blog

 Compliance as code best practices

-How do I measure DevOps success in a Fintech startup?
+How do I measure DevOps success in a fintech startup?

 The most effective way to measure DevOps success is to track a handful of key metrics that directly reflect your team’s ability to deliver secure, reliable fintech products at speed.
 That will be good to start with, and later, your team and you will work out other metrics that will matter for you.
-The four industry-standard DORA metrics are:

 • Deployment Frequency: How often you release to production.
 High-performing fintechs deploy multiple times per day or week, enabling rapid response to market and regulatory changes.